Automattic/super-cool-ad-inserter-plugin/docs/developers-shortcode-docs.md

 Using this method, you can reorder inserted widget areas or manually limit the number of inserted ad positions on a per-post basis without having to define a callback to determine what gets placed in the widget area.

+A shortcode without a number specified will be ignored, as will a shortcode with a number higher than the plugin's settings allow.

 ### Define your own behavior.

 Of course, if you need to do something that is more complex than place a widget or SCAIP-inserted widget area, you can write your own hooks on the SCAIP shortcode.